 Scope I emissions, known as direct emissions, result from on-site emissions-releasing activities.
 The largest Scope I source at the DLCC is the combustion of natural gas used by the kitchen equipment, which only comprises 1% of the building's total emissions.
-All other Scope I emissions are considered de minimus, and are not directly tracked at this time.
+All other

-Sustainable Development.
+World Resources Institute and the World Business Council for Sustainable Development.
 More information may be found at ghgprotocol.org.